uhmanoa/ics491f21/index.md

 Yes.
 You have to be in a team of at least two people.
 You'll thank me for this later.
 In the unlikely event that a student cannot find a team to join, I reserve the right to augment any team with additional team members in order to ensure that everyone is part of a team.

-**I want to be in a team that's larger than six people.
+**I want to be in a team that's larger than 5 people.
 Is that OK?**

-No, the maximum team size is six.
+No, the maximum team size is 5.
 The reason is that in a larger team, coordination costs start to get very high and there's a significant risk that you won't contribute enough to pass this course.

 **Do I have to be in the same team for both hackathons?**